hudeany/kdbx/README.md

 # kdbx
 Java Kdbx File Format Reader and Writer (KeePass2 file format)

+**KdbxWriter and -Reader for Dataversion 3.x && 4.x is now working and created kdbx files are read by the KeePass2 application without errors.**

 ## Dependencies:
 - JAVA 8
 - Bouncy Castle Crypto Provider